lmmx/cpython-extension-example/README.md

 - [Example code](https://numpy.org/doc/stable/user/c-info.how-to-extend.html#example) from the NumPy
   docs was informative on how to use the `PyArrayObject` type (rather than the `PyObject` in the old API)
+- [shap](https://github.com/slundberg/shap/blob/master/shap/_cext.cc) also gives a useful example of using the new NumPy API ("an interface for a fast Tree SHAP implementation" in machine learning explainability)

 To test the code, the example given by Dan is